liapia99/Poet-Lens/README.md

 $ export REPLICATE_API_TOKEN=your_api_token_here
 $ curl https://api.replicate.com/v1/account -H "Authorization: Bearer $REPLICATE_API_TOKEN"
 ```
-The curl command should, if the previous steps are done correctly, connectes to your Replicate API account and print out your GitHub name, handle and your GitHub URL.
+The curl command should, if the previous steps are done correctly, connect to your Replicate API account and print out your GitHub name, handle, and your GitHub URL.

-These following commands should spit back out your API key and token.
+The following commands should spit back out your API key and token.

 ```shell
 $ echo "$REPLICATE_API_TOKEN"